bucherfa/bbb-slides/readme.md

 ## Get presentation slides url

-* in the bbb room must be a presentation slide viewable (no screen share)
+* in the bbb room must be a presentation slide present (no screen share)
 * right-click on the current slide, and select `Copy Image Link` (Firefox)
-* remove trailing number from url, that the url end on `.../svg/`
+* remove trailing number from url, that the url ends on `.../svg/`

 ## Notes

 * url should end with a slash
 * first slide has the index `1`
-* start/end slide arguments are optional, implies trying to get all slides
+* start/end slide arguments are optional
 * start slide argument but no end slide argument means starting at provided index and getting all slides after that
 * generated pdf will appear as `out.pdf` next to the script